 - Prepare for Flooding.
 In a warm spell, or as spring approaches, melting snow can cause flooding.
 If you live in an area prone to flooding or if you have a basement, you should get a sump pump to remove water.
 All it takes is a major snow melt or rapid downpour to cause damaging problems.

 - Master Snow Removal.
-The most important aspect to being prepared to deal with snow is having the correct equipment.
+The most important aspect to being prepared to deal with a winter storm and snow is having the correct equipment.
 Get a high quality aluminum snow shovel, snow broom, calcium chloride ice melt, and salt.
 Ensure that anything you have left from the previous winter is in good condition before the first major snowfall.

 - Bring Hoses and Sprinklers Inside.
 Leaving hoses and sprinklers outside can cause damage, especially if they have sitting water in them.
 Freezing water can cause leaks and holes and can damage the taps connected to the house.
 Drain the water out of them and bring them into your garage.